DRockoda/Space-invader-game/README.md

 # Space invader
 This is a our childhood favourite and all-time famous game made using just Pygame.
+With added cool music effect and music in the back.

 ## How to play
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Pygame.